-Matcha is a stone-ground powdered green tea used in traditional Japanese tea ceremonies.
-According to 8th century Zen Buddhist Eisai matcha is the ultimate mental and medical remedy and has the ability to make ones life more full and complete.
+Traditional Japanese tea ceremonies use matcha (stone-ground powdered green tea).
+According to 8th century Zen Buddhist Eisai, matcha is the ultimate mental and medical remedy which has the ability to make ones life more full and complete.
 The tea ceremony is the ultimate in Japanese hospitality.
 There’s so much more to it than simply stirring a teapot; it’s Zen Buddhism in a cup.
 Intrigued?
 Here’s everything you need to know about “the way of tea”.

 What is it all about?

-The Japanese “way of the tea” is a lot more than just enjoying drinking matcha.
-It is closely linked to Japanese cultural and religious rituals grounded in philosophy.
+The Japanese “way of tea” is a lot more than just enjoying drinking matcha.
+It is a Japanese cultural and religious rituals grounded in philosophy.
 Chadō taught manners, hospitality and the way of living.
 Rooted in Chinese Zen philosophy, the tea ceremony is a spiritual process, in which the participants remove themselves from the mundane world, seeking harmony and inner peace.

-It takes decades for the host to master the art of serving tea, through study of philosophy, aesthetics, art and calligraphy, as well as learning the meticulous preparations.
+It takes decades for the host to master the art of serving tea.
+This requires the study of philosophy, aesthetics, art and calligraphy, as well as learning the meticulous preparations.
 Everything is done for the wellbeing and enjoyment of the guests.
 All movements and gestures are choreographed to show respect and friendship.
 Beautiful ceramics with seasonal motifs are hand-picked to match the character of individual guests.
 Even the utensils are laid out at an angle best admired from the viewpoint of the attendees.
-It’s important that each tea gathering is a unique experience, so the combination of objects is never used twice.
+Each tea gathering must be a unique experience.
+Therefore, you should never use the same combination of objects.

 What are the main steps of a typical tea ceremony?

-Step 1: The actual ritual starts way before ceremony.
+The actual ritual starts way before the ceremony.
 The host sends formal invitations to the guests keeping them simple and beautiful.
-He learns about the guests and chooses the utensils for the ceremony in a way that they stand out reflecting each individual guest.
+He learns about the guests and chooses the utensils for the ceremony in a way that they stand out and provide a reflection of each individual guest.
 Until the day of the ceremony the host prepares to focus only on being in harmony with her/his soul.

-Step 2: On the day of the tea ceremony, the host rises very early in the morning to start preparations; he/she cleans the room, places a Tatami (Japanese carpet) on the floor and before guests enter the room, the host announces that he/she is ready to receive the guests.
+On the day of the tea ceremony, the host rises very early in the morning to start preparations.
+He/she cleans the room, places a Tatami (Japanese carpet) on the floor and before guests enter the room, the host announces that he/she is ready to receive the guests.

-Step 4: Kneeling on a cushion, the host cleans his or her tools with graceful movements.
-Purified water is boiled in an iron kettle on a stove sunk into the floor.
+Kneeling on a cushion, the host cleans his or her tools with graceful movements.
+The host uses an iron kettle to boil purified water on a stove sunk into the floor.
 It’s extremely important that the guests sit in a graceful posture throughout.
-No unnecessary movements or conversations are allowed in the ceremony and everything from cleaning to how the guests are treated has to be in harmony.
+There are no unnecessary movements or conversations allowed in the ceremony.
+Everything is done in harmony, including cleaning and how the guests are treated.

-Step 5: A silk cloth (fukusa), representing the host’s spirit, is taken from their kimono sash.
+The host takes a silk cloth (fukusa) to represent his/her spirit.
 It’s symbolically inspected, folded and unfolded, before being used to handle the hot iron pot.

-Step 6: 3 scoops of Matcha – green tea ground to a fine powder are mixed with a small amount of hot water.
+3 scoops of Matcha – green tea ground to a fine powder are mixed with a small amount of hot water.
 Then the host whisks the water and Matcha together to makes a thin paste and adds more hot water to the bowl to make the tea.
-Then, serve it to the guests.
+Then, serves it to the guests.

-Step 7: The bowl of matcha is handed to the first guest, who rotates the bowl 180º in two turns before taking a sip, so as to avoid drinking from the decorative front of the bowl.
+The host hands the bowl of matcha to the first guest.
+Before taking a sip, the guest has to rotate the 180º in two turns.
+This avoids drinking from the decorative front of the bowl.
 Each guest wipes the bowl before passing it on.

-Step 9: After all the guests have enjoyed the tea, it’s time to clean the bowl.
+After all the guests have enjoyed the tea, it’s time to clean the bowl.
 Cleaning the bowl is always the host’s job.
-The host will clean and rinse the teaware; the bowl, the ladle and the whisk.
+The host will clean and rinse the tea-ware; the bowl, the ladle and the whisk.
 It’s time for the guests to leave.
 They would bow one more time as a sign of respect to you before leaving.
 The ceremony is complete.

-Have you ever attended such ceremony?
+Have you ever attended such a ceremony?
 If not, would you want to?